Omni-HuB/Wildlife-Visual-Re-identification-using-Mega-Descriptor-/README.md

 # cv-project2024
-computer vision project reidentification of wildlife using Mega-Descriptor
+Machine Learning project reidentification of wildlife using Mega-Descriptor